-I am writing in response to the Ohio Department of Education's (ODE) request on November 19, 2019, to extend its waiver of section 1111(b)(2)(D)(i)(I) of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA), of the requirement that a State may not assess using an alternate assessment aligned with alternate academic achievement standards (AA-AAAS) more than 1.0 percent of the total number of students in the State.
-ODE requested this waiver because, based on State data for the 2018-2019 school year, ODE has concluded that it will need to assess more than 1.0 percent of students using an AA-AAAS in the 2019-2020 school year.
+I am writing in response to the Ohio Department of Education's (ODE's) request on November 4, 2020, for a waiver of section 1111(b)(2)(D)(i)(I) of the Elementary and Secondary Education Act of 1965 (ESEA) of the requirement that a State may not assess using an alternate assessment aligned with alternate academic achievement standards (AA-AAAS) more than 1.0 percent of the total number of students in the State.
+Based on 2017-2018 and 2018-2019 data, and a credible estimate of students who would have taken an alternate assessment in 2019-20, ODE has concluded that it will need to assess more than 1.0 percent of students using an AA-AAAS in the 2020-2021 school year.

-After reviewing ODE's request, I am granting, pursuant to my authority under section 8401(b) of the ESEA, for school year 2019-2020, a one-year waiver of section 1111(b)(2)(D)(i)(I) of the ESEA so that the State may assess with an AA-AAAS more than 1.0 percent of the total number of students in the State who are assessed in reading/language arts, mathematics, and science.
-ODE has demonstrated substantial progress in carrying out the plan that was submitted when the State initially requested this waiver two years ago.
+After reviewing ODE's waiver request, I am granting, pursuant to my authority under section 8401(b) of the ESEA, for school year 2020-2021, a one-year waiver extension of section 1111(b)(2)(D)(i)(I) of the ESEA so that the State may assess with an AA-AAAS more than 1.0 percent of the total number of students in the State who are assessed in reading/language arts, mathematics, and science.